WHAT IS OASIS?

 STEM-UP PA™ reserves the right to cancel or reschedule events and courses at its own discretion.
 Should a program be cancelled by the STEM-UP PA™ for any reason, a full refund will be issued.
 Cancellations received in writing to Ms. Yvonne Dunst (firstname.lastname@example.org) for individual registrants more than 7 days prior to the start of a program or event are eligible for a 50% refund of fees paid.
 No refunds will be issued for cancellations received from individual registrants 6 or less days prior to the start of the event.

-After two highly-successful OASIS sessions in Fall 2012 and Fall 2013, we are pleased to offer OASIS again to our STEM faculty in Pennsylvania.
+After three highly-successful OASIS sessions in Fall 2012, Fall 2013, and Spring 2015, we are pleased to offer OASIS again to our STEM faculty in Pennsylvania.

 - Read more about the workshops offered in Spring 2015, program methodology, and what other faculty are saying about the program: STEM-UP PA™ OASIS flyer 2015 and STEM-UP PA™ OASIS overview (PDF)